hofstadter-io/hof-docs/content/getting-started/code-generation.md

 apply schemas, enrich the data, or transform before rendering.
 When running commands, the CUE entrypoints are combined into one large CUE value.
 The final data passed to a template must be concrete, or fully specified.
-This means the value needs to be like JSON data before template rendring will accept them.
+This means the value needs to be like JSON data before template rendering will accept them.
 As you will see, `hof` provides you flexibility and control for how the CUE values are selected, combined, and mapped to templates.